fuchsia/js-hell/README.md

 ##### Scriptlet Names (External Names)
-The name given to a scriptlet is generally taken from the key in the package list.
+The name of a scriptlet is deduced from the key in the scriptlet list.

-When the key is an URL, and there's no "#" fragment, then the path's basename is used, stripped of any extension.
+When the key is an URL, and there's no "#"-fragment, then the path's basename is used, stripped of any extension.
 (For example, `./script.mjs` will create a scriptlet called `script`.)